lopezpdvn/lopezpdvn.github.io/pages/resume.md

 - Fixed approximately 350 incidents, including code bugs, development of new features, customers with invalid data in production and outages

-- On-call main contact for approximately 20 weeks
+- On-call primary contact for approximately 20 weeks

 - Led approximately 30 Request For Change procedures, mainly to install code updates and to update data via SQL scripts